aws-samples/emr-studio-samples/cluster_templates/cluster-templates-for-selfservice/README.md

 ### 2. Deploy the custom EMR template as a product in AWS Service Catalog

 1. Create an S3 bucket.
-2. Upload the emr cluster template into your Amazon S3 bucket
+2. Upload the sample emr cluster template into your Amazon S3 bucket
 3. Create a portfolio and product referencing your template using the "emr-studio-service-catalog-setup.yaml" template

 ```